Home Selling Guide

 • Roof condition

-• Mechanical systems such as heat and air conditioning
+• Mechanical systems such as boiler systems

 • Appliances – to make sure they’re working, although some inspectors skip appliances that are not built-in